 In celebration of the 50th Anniversaries of our favorite diabolical novel and film, we offer our Occult-Horror-geek purport on the abiding myth of ‘Rosemary’s Baby’.

 Note: This article is one of our studied opinions and interpretations of the novel and closely adapted film version of Rosemary’s Baby.
 We make no claims or assumptions that the original author, Ira Levin, had the ideas presented below in mind when creating this story; far from.
-The perspective offered here is that gleaned from our knowledge of comparative religion and mythology and some archetypal psychology.
+The perspective offered here is that gleaned from our knowledge of comparative religion and mythology and archetypal psychology.
 Our occult musings and psychological reflections constellating about these deep and thorny subjects are entirely our own.
 It is by no means the ultimate interpretation.
 H.B.G.

 Author Ira Levin said in an afterward to the 2003 New American Library edition of his novel Rosemary’s Baby: “Lately I’ve had a new worry.
 The success of ‘Rosemary’s Baby’ inspired “Exorcists” and “Omens” and lots of et ceteras.
 Two generations of youngsters have grown to adulthood watching depictions of Satan as a living reality.
 Here’s what I worry about now: If I hadn’t pursued an idea for a suspense novel almost forty years ago, would there be quite as many religious fundamentalists around today?”